MansiNA/ejb_exporter/README.md

 # ejb_exporter
-Export ejb metrics for prometheus
+Export ejb metrics from oracle table to prometheus